Start Here . . .

 “Intense?
 Sensitive?
 Over-anxious?
 Easily overwhelmed?
 Reacts out of proportion?
 Puzzled or worried about your child or teenager?”

-Those were the words on the front page of a PowerWood flyer that led me down a path that changed my life.
+Those were the words on the front page of workshop flyer that led me down a path that changed my life.

 What I discovered is that, instead of having something wrong with him as so many people had suggested (and I’d feared), my son has the innate personality traits known as overexcitabilities.